 Currently Closed – We are no longer accepting or processing applications for new or renewal patients.

 The PAN Foundation’s Thyroid Cancer fund is currently closed.
-As of February 20, 2018, Good Days’ Medullary Thyroid Cancer and CancerCare’s Metastatic Differentiated Thyroid Cancer funds are accepting applications.
+As of June 13, 2018, CancerCare’s Metastatic Differentiated Thyroid Cancer fund is accepting applications.

 $3,600 per year.
 Patients may apply for a second grant during their eligibility period subject to availability of funding.

-- The patient must be getting treatment for the disease named in the assistance program to which he or she is applying.
+- The patient must be getting treatment for thyroid cancer.

 - The patient must have Medicare health insurance that covers his or her qualifying medication or product.

 - The patient’s medication or product must be listed on PAN’s list of covered medications.